Classification of Manuscript:

 Submissions of review articles covering topics of current research interest are welcome and encouraged.
 The usual division into “materials and methods, results and discussion” may be replaced by a more adapted structure.
 The length of scientific papers could be extended up to 20 manuscript pages including tables and figures.

 All articles should be original work done by author and neither already published nor submitted for publication elsewhere.
 Author(s) is (are) solely responsible for authenticity of cited literature and originality of data being reported.
-Editorial office will not be responsible for any plagiarism.
-For the manuscript submission, you may send your manuscript to the e-mail of the Managing Editor: firstname.lastname@example.org Such manuscripts must be arranged according to the manuscript’s guideline before submission.
+Such manuscripts must be arranged according to the manuscript’s guideline before submission.
 The decision of the editor is final in the matter of acceptance or rejection for publication.
 Within 72 hours of submission, corresponding author will be acknowledged and will get the Manuscript Id. for future correspondence.
 Moreover, authors may inform/suitability for their manuscript directly by sending the abstract of their manuscript, you may refer Online Manuscript Submission option in the Journal website for this.

-Authors are required to pay the nominal publication charges of US$99 during promotional period, regular publication charges will be US$420 for each article.
+Authors are required to pay the nominal publication charges of Euros 699 during promotional period, regular publication charges will be Euros 1119 for Research and Euros 1019 for Review article.
 Publication of an article in the Research Journal of Biology (RJB) is not contingent upon the author's ability to pay the charges, Neither is acceptance to pay the handling fee a guarantee that the paper will be accepted for publication.

 Manuscript Formatting Guidelines: